 While working with this model, the quality and quantity of media impact are considered, rating them on a scale of 0-100.
 Along with this, the companies track the changes in sales.
 To discover the coverage of sales against earned media over time, eventually, regression analysis computes the result.

-Drawback – The media impact model is incomplete as one cannot account for every factor that drives in sales.
+Drawback – The media impact model is incomplete as one cannot account for every factor that drives sales.
 You have to aggregate data from the customers to spot the real trigger behind their purchases.
 Monitoring social media stats also serves the purpose.

 ● Target Influence Formula